-These images show the lives of the subsistence fishermen in Vilankulo, Mozambique.
-The exhibition was hosted by Bahia Mar Boutique hotel and 60% of the (ongoing) profits are donated to the Bonguili Project, which addresses the lack of kindergartens in the area.
+The Ocean’s Vow’ is a collection of 30, 297 x 420 mm photographs.
+It frames lives of the subsistence fishermen in Vilankulo, Mozambique.
+The exhibition was hosted by Bahia Mar Boutique Hotel and 60% of all sales donated to the Bonguili Project, addressing the complete lack of kindergartens in paradise.

-There is something about a man and his boat …
+There is something about a man and his boat.